 Dodie Sacia, CA, RA- Rape Crisis Center of Medina and Summit County

 Dodie serves as the Court Watch Coordinator/Advocate for the Rape Crisis Center of Medina and Summit Counties.
 She has attended court hearings and trials since 2008 to offer free and confidential services to survivors of sexual violence she meets in court.
-As a Registered Advocate – Senior Standing with the Ohio Advocate Network, and an Intermediate Advocate through the National Organization for Victim Assistance, she has volunteered over 15,000 hours with RCC.
-Dodie actively participates in the Summit County Sexual Assault Coalition as the secretary and as a member of the planning committee for the annual Summit County Sexual Assault Symposium.
+As a Registered Advocate – Senior Standing with the Ohio Advocate Network, and an Advanced Advocate through the National Organization for Victim Assistance, she has volunteered over 17,000 hours with RCC.
+Dodie actively participates in the Summit County Sexual Assault Coalition as the secretary and served as a member of the planning committee for the annual Summit County Sexual Assault Symposium (2009-2015).
 She also is an active member of the Ohio Alliance to End Sexual Violence, Guardians Advocating Child Safety and Protection (GASP) and the Summit County Sexual Assault Response Team.
 Her awards include the “Visionary Voice Award” from the National Sexual Violence Resource Center and the “Model of Justice Award” from the Ohio Crime Victim Justice Center.

 Mark J. Zemba - Attorney General's Office